Syr4Z/GLPI-Docker/README.md

 This image is a basis for deploying a glpi instance via Docker.
 It has been designed to run on unprivileged environments such as Kubernetes.

+> N.B.: This image supports adding a custom CA certificates.
+To do this, add your certificates in the files/ca folder

 ## How to Deploy
 Load the database dump on your Maria db server.
 ```